 Special Courses in Business

 This course is devoted to selected topics in business, strategic management, career management, and/or organizational behavior.
-This course may not be repeated for credit, nor does it yield liberal arts and sciences credit.
+This course may be repeated for up to 6 credits when topic varies.
+Course does not yield liberal arts and sciences credit.
 Not open to freshmen.
 Prerequisite(s): A PSY 101, A SOC 115, or 3 credits of economics.
-May not be offered in 2012-2013.
+S/U graded.

 B BUS 250 Business in Society (3)